lgatto/TeachingMaterial/robust/01-debug.md

 user has no reason to believe that anything is wrong.
 Steer clear of category 4.

+To avoid category 4, we'll have to talk to our users and detect errors and inconsitencies.

 ## Talk to your users